 Providing mobility counseling or advice on alternate modes of transportation

 In most states, the cost of a rehabilitation driving assessment is not covered by insurance (Medicare or private) and may be an out-of-pocket cost.
 If a driving rehabilitation specialist is not in the area or costs are prohibitive, options include referral to a local occupational therapist who specializes in older adult medical conditions and a referral to the state drivers licensing department for complete retesting of vision, written, and road testing.

-If older drivers deny or are unaware of their limitations or if deficits do not respond to treatment, practitioners may need to be more proactive.
+If older drivers deny or are unaware of their limitations or if deficits do not respond to treatment, medical practitioners may need to be proactive.
 In these situations, practitioners should discuss issues relevant to driving safety, potential driving cessation, patient transportation needs, and alternative transportation resources with the patient and family members.

 The practitioner should balance the benefits of safety to the patient, pedestrians, and other drivers against the costs of social isolation, worsening functional status, impaired quality of life, and clinical depression.
-For some patients (eg, those with severe dementia), the benefits of driving cessation clearly outweigh the costs.
+For some patients (eg, those with moderate or severe dementia), the benefits of driving cessation clearly outweigh the costs.

-Alternative transportation options should be discussed; they vary from community to community, but national resources such as the Alzheimer’s Association ( www.alz.org ) or American Automobile Association Foundation for Traffic Safety ( seniordriving.aaa.com ) may provide updated information on options.
+Alternative transportation options should be discussed; these vary from community to community, but national resources such as those listed by the Alzheimer’s Association and the American Automobile Association Foundation for Traffic Safety provide updated information on options.
 Family members can find publications and online information about having conversations with older drivers.
 See, for example, the Hartford publications "Family Conversations About Alzheimer’s Disease, Dementia & Driving" and "We Need to Talk: Family Conversations with Older Drivers".

-The loss of driving privileges can be relatively devastating in terms of maintaining independence.
+The loss of driving privileges can precipitate depression and be relatively devastating in terms of maintaining independence.
 If alternative transportation cannot be arranged and the ability to maintain activities of daily living is adversely affected, loss of driving privileges sometimes prompts the need to move in with a family member or transition to an assisted-living facility or retirement community.